owntracks/booklet/docs/features/location.md

 The app user may mark a previously manually published or manually created location as a monitored circular region by specifying a monitoring radius in meters.
 (See [Waypoints](waypoints.md).)
-The app will publish the location additionally everytime the device leaves or enters one of the regions, and the published data contains an indication of whether the device is entering or leaving the region.
+The app will publish the location additionally every time the device leaves or enters one of the regions, and the published data contains an indication of whether the device is entering or leaving the region.